openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``buildstats.bbclass``
 ======================

-The ``buildstats`` class records performance statistics about each task executed during the build (e.g. elapsed time, CPU usage, and I/O usage).
+The :ref:`buildstats <ref-classes-buildstats>` class records performance statistics about each task executed during the build (e.g. elapsed time, CPU usage, and I/O usage).

 When you use this class, the output goes into the